 The trick?
 After blending the cheesy spinach filling in a pan, place it in the fridge to cool down completely, it will automatically thicken and it'll be possible to form little croquettes out of them.
 Ideally place a little bowl of water nearby, to wet your hands whilst you're handling the mixture as it can otherwise turn into a sticky situation (literally).

-Once cut into bite-size chunk, gently shaped into a croquette, you can roll it in your plant-based milk (I used Rebel Kitchen), then place it in the spiced breadcrumb mix.
+Once cut into bite-size chunks, gently shaped into a croquette, you can roll it in your plant-based milk (I used Rebel Kitchen), then place it in the spiced breadcrumb mix.

 As you will see in the recipe below, I fried my croquettes first, and then placed the finished ones in the oven to keep them warm.
 If you'd prefer to keep them a little lighter, you can of course simply bake the croquettes after the breadcrumb coating has been added.
 They'll turn out just as delicious!